 Creating Professional Images

 Phone cameras are so good now, that for social media, I think it’s fine to use your phone camera if it’s a good one.
 For blogging, I think you still do need that slightly higher resolution that a DSLR/compact-DSLR offers, since the image will be shown at much larger a size.
 These don’t need to be expensive.
 The one I use is a Canon compact-DSLR that’s around £400.
 It has lasted me for many years too and is showing no signs of giving up any time soon.
 If you want to be a successful beauty blogger, I would definitely recommend that you make the investment.Beauty imagery is getting more and more creative and stunning as each month passes and most of these are images are created with the help of some key editing apps, where you can add anything from light flare and shadows, to moving sparkles and illustrated elements.I invest in Adobe Lightroom for £10 per month and i’d definitely say that this is more than worth it to do all the basic photo editing such as brightness, sharpness, contrast, and noise reduction etc. I also love the TouchRetouch app for quick ‘object removal’.
+Adding in some key editing apps to your Instagram routine will really help.
 This works best on very small things e.g. a distant person in the sea in the back of an otherwise clear holiday outfit shot, an eyelash that ended up in your crisp white backgrounded flatlay or a red spot right on the end of your nose.
 With this app, you can flawlessly remove these things in seconds.
 For larger objects, closer objects or objects against a pattern, things get more tricky because the app replaces the object with a ‘swatch’ from nearby; meaning that a pattern will no longer look completely as it should etc.

 Building a Following